-- Ziopharm Oncology.
-This immuno-oncology company is a player in the CAR-T area through technology which allows the non-viral transfer of relevant genes.
-A number of Ziopharm-developed CAR-T products are now in Phase 1.
-Ziopharm is also working on the clinical application in oncology of 'RheoSwitch', a gene expression system developed by Intrexon.
-A RheoSwitch product for IL-12 called Ad-RTS-hIL-12 has generated median Overall Survival in recurrent or progressive glioblastoma of >12 months at Phase 1.
-A pivotal trial is currently being prepared. - VBI Vaccines.
+- VBI Vaccines.
 This company develops vaccines based on enveloped Virus-Like Particles (eVLPs).
 The company already has one marketed prophylactic vaccine, for Hepatitis B, and is using its eVLP platform to develop therapeutic vaccines for cytomegalovirus (CMV) infection and for glioblastoma.
-The glioblastoma candidate, now being taken into Phase 1, targets two CMV antigens, on the theory that there is some association between the two diseases. - VBL Therapeutics.
-This gene therapy company's lead candidate is ofranergene obadenovec (VB-111), now in a Phase 3 trial for recurrent glioblastoma under a Special Protocol Assessment from the FDA.
+The glioblastoma candidate, now in Phase 1, targets two CMV antigens, on the theory that there is some association between the two diseases166. - Vascular Biogenics.
+This gene therapy company's lead candidate is ofranergene obadenovec (VB-111), now in a Phase 3 trial for recurrent glioblastoma under a Special Protocol Assessment from the FDA167.
 This product is a viral vector where the transgene is the Fas gene which causes cells to under apoptosis, and where the promoter for the transgene, called PPE-1-3X, only activates in the endothelial cells of angiogenic blood vessels.
-In Phase 2 this product, in combination with Avastin, showed 15 months median survival in progressive glioblastoma where there was 'continuous exposure' to the gene therapy, versus 8 months for 'limited exposure'.
+In Phase 2 this product, in combination with Avastin, showed 15 months median survival in progressive glioblastoma where there was 'continuous exposure' to the gene therapy, versus 8 months for 'limited exposure'168. - Ziopharm Oncology.
+This immuno-oncology company is a player in the CAR-T area through technology which allows the non-viral transfer of relevant genes169.
+A number of Ziopharm-developed CAR-T products are now in Phase 1.
+Ziopharm is also working on the clinical application in oncology of 'RheoSwitch', a gene expression system developed by Intrexon170.
+A RheoSwitch product for IL-12 called Ad-RTS-hIL-12 has generated median Overall Survival in recurrent or progressive glioblastoma of >12 months at Phase 1171.
+A pivotal trial is currently being prepared.